 2. Follow the rule of thirds

 The rule of thirds is a classic photo rule that every photographer can tell about.
-To implement the rule of thirds, you have to imagine a 9-part grid that overlays your image and aligns its most interesting features along the intersection points.
+To implement the rule of thirds, you have to imagine a 9-part grid that overlays your image and aligns its most interesting features along with the intersection points.
 For a more interesting shot, set the focus point in a third of the picture.

 3. Taking spaces and margins into account